StevenAMC/StevenAMC/README.md

-### Hi there 👋
+### Hi there! 👋

 I’m Steven M.C., an electronic engineering student, looking for new projects

 - 👋 Hi, I’m @StevenAMC
 - 👀 I’m interested in coding